ritza-co/internal-articles/docs/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails.md

 Consider Rails if you are looking to create a large web application and do not want to waste time on building infrastructure, as Rails provides this through built-in features.

+### Hello World: Django vs Rails

 ![DjangoVsRails-Hello-World](./assets/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails/django-vs-rails-hello-world.png)

+Both Django and Rails require some other files and configuration to run these apps.

 ## FastAPI vs Flask